FoodStandardsAgency/Governance/README.md

 User access management covers all stages of user access, from initial registration, through changes in role, to deregistration and revocation of access.

 The security of our systems is dependent on protecting user IDs, passwords, and other credentials that provide access to them.
 Identification and authentication of users and systems enables the tracking of activities to be traced to the person responsible.

-Users must have read, understood and agreed to the:
+Users must read, understand, and agreed to:

 - FSA Information Security Policy
 - The Acceptable Use Policy

 FSA staff are responsible for ensuring the contractors you are onboarding have read, understood, and agreed to these policies.

 ### User registration

 The process for user registration and granting access rights includes:

-1. Create a GitHub account and meet the account requirements
+1. Creating a GitHub account and meet the account requirements
-2. Join the Food Standards Agency organisation
+2. Joining the FSA organisation
-3. Join a Team
+3. Joining a team

 ### Creating a GitHub account

-All employees shall have a unique identifier (user ID) for their personal and sole use.
+All users shall have a unique identifier for their personal and sole use.
 If you do not have one, you'll need to [create an account](https://github.com/join).
-FSA staff should create one using their FSA details to use when working on Food Standards agency work.
+FSA staff should create one using their FSA details to use when working on FSA services.

 #### Account requirements

-Whether you create an account or use an existing one, it must meet the following requirements;
+Whether you create an account or use an existing one, it must meet the following requirements:

 1. [Two factor authentication](https://help.github.com/articles/about-two-factor-authentication/) must be enabled
-2. Your profile must have the `Name` field populated with your full name i.e. `John Smith`
+2. Your profile must have the `Name` field populated with your full name i.e., `Hercules Rockefeller`

 A profile picture is not compulsory, but changing it from the default will help your team members distinguish your contributions from theirs.

-**Users with access to our organisation will be reviewed periodically, those users who do not meet these  requirements may be removed from the organisation without notice.**
+**Users with access to our organisation will be reviewed periodically, and users who do not meet these requirements may be removed from the organisation without notice.**

 ### Joining the organisation

-All repos at the Food Standards Agency must be created under the [Food Standards Agency organisation](https://github.com/FoodStandardsAgency).
+All repositories at the Food Standards Agency must be created under the [FSA organisation](https://github.com/FoodStandardsAgency).

 If you are a permanent member of FSA staff you can be added by contacting the IT service desk.